-The estimated fair value of our Revolving Credit Facility borrowing was approximately \$99.0 million at October 31, 2023.
-The estimated fair value of our Term Loan borrowing was approximately \$100.0 million at January 31, 2023.
+The estimated fair value of our Revolving Credit Facility borrowing was approximately \$99.0 million at April 30, 2024 and January 31, 2024.
 On April 27, 2023, we repaid in full the remaining \$100.0 million outstanding balance on our Term Loan utilizing proceeds from borrowings under our Revolving Credit Facility.
-We had no borrowings under our Revolving Credit Facility at January 31, 2023.
-The estimated fair values of the Term Loan borrowings were based upon indicative bid and ask prices as determined by the agent responsible for the syndication of our term loans.
-We considered these inputs to be within Level 3 of the fair value hierarchy because we cannot reasonably observe activity in the limited market in which participation in our Term Loan traded.
 The estimated fair value of borrowings under our Revolving Credit Facility is based upon indicative market values provided by one of our lenders.
-The indicative prices provided to us at October 31, 2023 and January 31, 2023 did not significantly differ from par value.
+The indicative prices provided to us at April 30, 2024 and January 31, 2024 did not significantly differ from par value.

-The estimated fair values of our 2021 Notes were approximately \$266.0 million and \$282.0 million at October 31, 2023 and January 31, 2023, respectively.
+The estimated fair values of our 2021 Notes were approximately \$289.0 million and \$281.0 million at April 30, 2024 and January 31, 2024, respectively.
 The estimated fair values of the 2021 Notes were determined based on quoted bid and ask prices in the over-the-counter market in which the 2021 Notes traded.
 We consider these inputs to be within Level 2 of the fair value hierarchy.